Trenz-Electronic/TE-USB-Suite/TE_USB_FX2.gen_3/OpenFutNet/README.markdown

 5)
-At this moment, like the Python Open_FUT, the program use one single large array of byte for the FPGA's bitstream that should be written into the SPI Flash of the micromodule.<br />
+At this moment, like the Python Open_FUT, the program use one single large array of byte for the FPGA's bitstream that should be written into the SPI Flash of the TE USB FX2 module.<br />
 If a very old computer with very low RAM is used, this may affect the performance of the program; we have not yet actually seen this behavior in our tests and we also doesn't expect a large hit  on the performnance because the performance of this program are I/O bounded by TE USB FX2 module's SPI Flash.<br />

 At this moment, another version of OpenFutNet, using OpenFile and ReadBinary function to lessen